MicrosoftDocs/visualstudio-docs/docs/data-tools/save-data-back-to-the-database.md

 ---
-title: Save data back to the database in .NET Framework applications
+title: Save data back to database in .NET Framework apps
 description: Save data back to a database with ADO.NET DataSet tools in Visual Studio and get changed records, transmit updates, or commit changes. ms.date: 11/01/2023 ms.topic: how-to